zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 #### 8.2.6.
 Kernel Module Management (`/etc/rc.modules`)

-The `/etc/rc.modules` file allows you to load specific modules at boot.
-It first runs `/sbin/depmod -a` to map module dependencies.
+The `/etc/rc.modules` file is used to load specific kernel modules at boot.
+It begins by running `/sbin/depmod -a` to map module dependencies, ensuring proper functionality.
+After this, include commands like:
-Then, add commands like:

     /sbin/modprobe virtio_net

-For module parameters, configure files in `/etc/modprobe.d` (e.g., `options snd_hda_intel probe_mask=8` in
-`/etc/modprobe.d/my-modules.conf`).
+For modules requiring parameters, it’s better to configure settings in `/etc/modprobe.d/` for persistent management.
+For example, to set options for the `snd_hda_intel` module, create a file like `/etc/modprobe.d/snd_hda_intel.conf` with the following content:

+    options snd_hda_intel probe_mask=8

+This approach ensures parameters are automatically applied when the module is reloaded, making manual specification unnecessary and adhering to best practices.

-`/etc/rc.modules` is invoked by `/etc/rc` during boot.
+The `/etc/rc.modules` script is invoked by `/etc/rc` during the boot process.

 ### 8.2.7.
 Custom Startup Commands (`/etc/rc.local`)